 Based on a current body fat of 30%, John calculated his current body composition as 69 pounds of fat (230×0.30) and 161 pounds of lean body mass (230-69).

 Conclusion: For John to hit his 10% body fat goal, he will have to lose approximately 53 pounds of body fat in 52 weeks.

-This is an example of how to calculate your ideal body weight and create a measurable weight loss goal.
+This is an example of calculating your ideal body weight and how to create a measurable weight loss goal.

-Check out my new FREE Ultimate Live Lean Starter Guide.
+Check out my new FREE 7 Day Live Lean Starter Guide.